 Last year I tried to take a picture every day.
-I failed but I did learn a lot from the experience — chiefly that forcing myself to look closer at the world around me did in fact change the way I saw things.
+I failed, but forcing myself to look closer at the world around me did change the way I saw things.

 Everyone is different, but here are a few of the things I tried:

 - Plan excursions – Just about every town, no matter how small, has at least one museum, historical landmark, or other point of interest that you’re probably not familiar with.
 Find a few and visit them one by one in a series of weekend trips.

 - Take walks – You might think you’ve seen everything there is to see in your home town, but changing your perspective, such as shifting from a driving commute to a long walk, often opens up whole new worlds.

-- Check out guidebooks to your hometown — You’ll learn one of two things from this: in the best scenario you might find some stuff you didn’t know about.
-On the other hand this might primarily demonstrate just how wildly inaccurate and, er, misguided, guidebooks are.
-All those mistakes and bad tips for people heading your home town?
+- Check out guidebooks to your hometown – You’ll learn one of two things from this: in the best scenario you might find some stuff you didn’t know about.
+On the other hand, this might primarily demonstrate just how wildly inaccurate and, er, misguided, guidebooks are.
+All those mistakes and bad tips for people heading to your home town?
 Yup, you’re following the same sort of bad recommendations when you travel.

 I hit upon the notion of exploring my hometown as a way to hold on to that incredible feeling of freedom I had on my last extended trip.
-It’s definitely not as easy, but it has been rewarding and while that free feeling may be more fleeting at home, it can still be found.
+It’s definitely not as easy, but it has been rewarding, and while that free feeling may be more fleeting at home, you can still find it.